philipwalsh/pmc_map/README.md

 ## Getting Started

 If you want to clone the repo and play with R scripts, everything should be self explanatory.
-The data is in the data/ folder and the packacges used are fairly common.
+The data is in the data/ folder and the packages used are fairly common.

 ### Prerequisites

-in my code, for debugging i do save data to csv into the excluded/ folder.
+In my code, for debugging, i do save data to .csv (from time to time) into the excluded/ folder.
 You may want to comment out that code.
 You wont find that foder in github, its removed via the .gitignore